 Plus find all the best extras for your holiday with HEHA!Open in app

 Step 4: Book required tests

-The types of tests required for your trip is mainly going to depend on your vaccination status - lots of destinations now require EITHER proof of full vaccination or a PCR test within 72 hours prior to arrival.
+The types of tests required for your trip is mainly going to depend on your vaccination status - most destinations now require EITHER proof of full vaccination or a PCR test within 72 hours prior to arrival, and some require both.